-For most travelers the goal is to travel as light as possible to avoid hassles and tiredness.
+For most travellers, the goal is to travel as light as possible to avoid hassles and tiredness.
 Of course, it depends on the kind of travels you’re into.
 Addict to all-inclusive resort holidays?
 Filling 2 or 3 suitcases is not an issue.
-If your thing is to go on an adventure and immerse yourself in the country you’re visiting then it is a bit more complicated and luggage optimization is crucial.
+If your thing is to go on an adventure and immerse yourself in the country you’re visiting then it is a bit more complicated and luggage optimisation is crucial.
 Too heavy, too bulky means you can forget something on the way, potential issues of security if you have too many bags to watch and sometimes extra fees to pay that you didn’t budget for.

 This article is also available in French.

 If you travel and dive on a regular basis and you think renting is not so expensive, just do a simple calculation: The average price of gear rent is 15€ a dive or 30€ per day, so for a 10 dive trip you save 150€!

 As a result, if you go diving 50/60 times per year (which represent for me 2 big trips per year with 15 dives for 2 weeks, 25 dives for 1 month and about 5 weekends with 4 dives), you save between 750€ and 900€ in only 1 year.
 Knowing that the price of full new equipment is around 1000€ and you can buy several pieces of the equipment second-hand for much cheaper, do you still want to rent?

 Comfort brings safety

 The first reason is as well the most important in my opinion: whatever your organisation is, whatever the level of optimisation of your luggage, wherever you want to go, having your own scuba gear is one of the best ways to ensure your safety underwater.

 My point is not to say that scuba diving is a dangerous activity but you still need to have in mind that just a little detail going wrong can sometimes get things very complicated underwater.